Bert0ns/gpx-plotter-react/README.md

 ## TODO

+1) Transition to react
+2)
    - Improve chart visualization
    - find bugs
    - Add the possibility to edit fonts on the chart
    - Improve chart performance
    - improve file read visual by inserting a card for each file, containing relevant information
    - Add a way to trim data at the ends of the chart

 ## Learn More